 You can read more about the return of the millennium bug in Y2K bug has a 2020 echo elsewhere on this site.

-One of the nice things about electric cars is they are less noisy than petrol cars.
+One of the positive things about electric cars is they are less noisy than petrol cars.
 This can be a problem, so Volvo is working to add noise.

 Research shows pedestrians are twice as likely to have accidents with near-silent EVs than vehicles with traditional engines.